Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Where: Mill Run, Pennsylvania

-Besides the Guggenheim Museum, Fallingwater is arguably the most famous building Wright ever created and is considered to be the peak manifestation of his concept of organic architecture.
-He believed that there could be a harmonious, beneficial relationship among man, art, and nature.
-Snuggled into Pennsylvania’s hilly Laurel Highlands in the town of Mill Run, Fallingwater is perched above a tranquil waterfall and was built with locally quarried sandstone.
-Construction of Fallingwater was completed in 1939, and the Kaufmann family (who owned the Kaufmann’s Department Store in Pittsburgh) used it as a vacation home until they donated the property to the Western Pennsylvania Conservancy and the property’s surrounding 469 acres of land in 1963.
-Today, Fallingwater is still owned by the Conservancy and is open to the public for tours.
-The home is a UNESCO World Heritage site and was hailed as the “best all-time work of American architecture” by the American Institute of Architecture, so this one is definitely a must-see.
+Besides the Guggenheim Museum, Fallingwater may be the most famous building Wright created.
+It’s considered the peak manifestation of his concept of organic architecture.
+He believed that there could be a harmonious, beneficial relationship among people, art, and nature.
+Fallingwater, in Pennsylvania’s hilly Laurel Highlands, is perched above a tranquil waterfall and was built with locally quarried sandstone.
+Its construction was completed in 1939, and the Kaufmann family (who owned the Kaufmann’s Department Store in Pittsburgh) used it as a vacation home until they donated the property and 1,500 acres of land to the Western Pennsylvania Conservancy in 1963.
+Today, Fallingwater is a UNESCO World Heritage site, hailed as the “best all-time work of American architecture” by the American Institute of Architects.

-Cedar Rock house in the shade of a tree near the Wapsipinicon River
+Cedar Rock house in shade of tree at left, with green lawn in foreground

 Cedar Rock is sited on a limestone bluff above the Wapsipinicon River.